 You’ll also need cream or milk.
 Everything else is optional, so feel free to substitute whatever seasonings you want.

 If I had fresh basil, I would have used it.
 However, I didn’t, so I used the dried and crushed basil.
-It still tasted just as good.
+It still tastes just as good.

 For exact measurements of each ingredient and full directions, go to the recipe card at the bottom of the page.
 You can even print out the card by using the “print” button.